 We’ve seen it time and time again.
 You invest countless hours and resources in crafting the perfect Facebook ad campaign, but when you log into Ads Manager, you don’t see the views, clicks and conversions you expected.

 What gives?
 Well, it could be your Facebook ad design.
 From your ad placements to your ad type, there are so many variables you need to consider when creating a Facebook advertisement.
-However, even with all the innovations, trends and technologies that have cropped up over the years, one fact remains the same: your creative can make or break your ads.
+However, even with all the innovations, trends and technologies that have cropped up over the years, one fact remains the same: your creative design and Facebook ad format can make or break your ads.

 Even Facebook’s Creative Research team backs up this sentiment, stating in a 2020 article that “good creative can significantly help achieve even greater campaign performance.”

-Long story short, if Facebook Ads are a part of your team’s marketing mix, optimizing your ad design can seriously boost your campaigns’ overall reach and effectiveness.
+Long story short, if ads on Facebook are a part of your team’s marketing mix, optimizing your ad design can seriously boost your campaigns’ overall reach and effectiveness.

 In this article, we’ll walk you through: